Friday, December 28, 2012

 The switches also receive the information through OSPF if another switch dies or new switch enters the network.
 They go through the cached (k,v) pairs and remove those entries where v = died switch.
 If a new switch has come up and (k,v) have been re-published to it, the old switch still maintains the (k,v), to answer queries from other switches which still don't know about the new switch, and removes the entry after a fixed timeout.
 How is this timeout decided?

-sa now tunnels all packets to MACb to sb now.
+- sa now tunnels all packets to MACb to sb now.

 Without optimization:

 sa calculates H(MACb) and tunnels the packet to the resolver (IP tunneling I guess).
 Resolver de-tunnels and finds that the packet must be sent to MACb which it knows how to reach.
-So, it tunnels the packet to sand tells sa also so that it can cache this information to use the shortest path from next time.
+So, it tunnels the packet to sb and tells sa also so that it can cache this information to use the shortest path from next time.
 In case a switch comes alive after reboot it uses this process to repopulate its cache.

 Host Dynamics